Within a short period of (surprisingly emotional) time, politicians are demanding an urgent rethinking to climate goals.

 Starting from today, every new product and service must take large steps to become CO2-neutral and/or negative.
 By the year 2050, our economy needs to be a circular economy, in which emissions and the use of resources are regenerated systematically.
 At that time, the Paris climate goal must be achieved, and we must not feed additional CO2 into the atmosphere.

-To amplify this step and to illustrate the path towards a circular economy, the INDEED Innovation team developed the Circular Horizons, rooted in the proven Three Horizons Model:
+To amplify this step and to illustrate the path towards a circular economy, the INDEED Innovation team developed the Circular Horizons, rooted in McKinsey’s Three Horizons Model:

-At its core, INDEED’s Circular Horizons describe the necessary actions required of people, companies and society to achieve the positive impact on the planet.
+At its core, INDEED’s Circular Horizons describe the necessary actions required of people, companies and society to achieve any positive impact on the planet.

 On the model, the X-axis describes “WHAT” must be done, and the Y-axis represents “HOW”.
 In addition, the “triple bottom line” concept (TBL) created by John Elkington is integrated to apply the economic, social and ecological dimensions that measure a company’s performance through the effect on profit, people, and the planet.
 After all, the goal is to create a planet worth living on for everyone – not just humans.